Junon72/MyTimeApp/README.md

     - MyTime allows tracking time in different project tasks and can be used to produce a timesheet.
     - The time sheet can be send to an employer or used for administration.

+    _"As a 'Self employed', I want to be able to provide clear specification of time I have spend in different tasks I can refer to in billing."_

+    _"As a 'Self employed', I want to have a simple solution to create timesheets I can share with my employers by email."_

+    _"As a 'Self employed', I want to be able to keep track on time use to keep an eye on budget constrains of projects I do for others."_

 3. Small businesses working with hour based employees working on company premise or from home.
     - the employees can use MyTime to plan tasks and share registration of the used time for different tasks.

+    _"As a 'Small business", I want to have a simple solution for people we hire to register their working hours per task per project, they can easily share with the administration, without delays and extra paper hustle."_

+    _"As a 'Small business", I want to have a focused channel for communicating the working hours with employees who are not working on premise on daily bases."_

 4. Anybody interested in where does the time actually go.
+    - anybody can track their time use in various different instances, be it keeping track on fitness goals or sharing the burden of household chores.

 ## Functions and features